glagola/collection/README.md

 # collection
-A library provides immutable collection, which can tell which items was added or removed
+The library provides immutable collection, which can tell which items was added or removed.